diskoverdata/diskover-community/README.md

 ## Installation Guide

+**For a detailed install guide for linux, please see the [Install Guide wiki page](https://github.com/shirosaidev/diskover/wiki/Installation-Guide)**

 ### Requirements

 * `Linux or OS X/macOS` (tested on OS X 10.11.6, Ubuntu 16.04/18.04), `Windows 10` (using Windows Subsystem for Linux)